pdhixenbaugh/riffle_328-one-wire/README.md

 1. Download this entire repository using the button on this page above (or [this link](https://github.com/dwblair/riffle-one-wire/archive/master.zip) should work).

-2. We need to install a 1-wire library.
-In this repo we include a snapshot of [Paul Stoffregen's 1-wire library](https://github.com/PaulStoffregen/OneWire).
-Copy the folder labeled "OneWire" into the "libraries" folder of your Arduino IDE "sketchbook" folder.
+2. Copy all of the libraries labeled in the "libraries" folder to the "libraries" folder in your Arduino IDE "sketchbook" folder.

 3. Then, upload the "riffle_one_wire.ino" code onto the Riffle, choosing "Arduino UNO" as the board type.

 This code will start measuring temperature using a 1-wire sensor as setup above.
 It assumes that the 1-wire sensor signal line is connected to D3, but this can be changed in the code if another digital pin is used.

-The data is output in "TSV" format, with tabs separating columns of data (timestamp in the first column, RTC temperature in the second column, thermistor temperature in the third column).
+The data is output in "TSV" format, with tabs separating columns of data (timestamp in the first column, 1-wire temperature in the third column).